jpverkamp/blog/content/reviews/books/Marguerite Henry/Misty/1 - Misty of Chincoteague.md

 - Misty
 series_index:
 - 1
-title: Misty of Chicoteague
+title: Misty of Chincoteague
-cover: /embeds/books/misty-of-chicoteague.jpg
+cover: /embeds/books/misty-of-chinoteague.jpg
 ---
 Well, that's a cute little story for what it is.
 And my daughter really enjoyed it.